spryker/spryker-docs/docs/scos/user/user-guides/202108.0/back-office-user-guide/content/content-items/adding-content-items-to-cms-pages-and-blocks.md

 * Template

 {% info_block infoBox %}
 Templates are project-specific and are usually created by a developer and a business person.
-If you are missing a Content Item Widget template, contact them and refer to [HowTo - Create a content item widget template](https://documentation.spryker.com/docs/ht-create-cms-templates#content-item-widget-template
+If you are missing a Content Item Widget template, contact them and refer to [HowTo - Create a content item widget template](/docs/scos/dev/tutorials-and-howtos/{{ page.version }}/howtos/feature-howtos/cms/howto-create-cms-templates.html#content-item-widget-template
 {% endinfo_block %}.)

 6. Click **Save**.
 A new content item widget will be added to the page.

 {% info_block infoBox %}
 You can preview the page to see how the content item widget will be displayed on the website or publish it.
-To learn how to preview and publish the page, see  [Managing CMS pages](https://documentation.spryker.com/docs/managing-cms-pages
+To learn how to preview and publish the page, see  [Managing CMS pages](/docs/scos/user/user-guides/{{ page.version }}/back-office-user-guide/content/pages/managing-cms-pages.html
 {% endinfo_block %} .)

 ## Adding content item widgets to blocks